 Liquor dependence sneaks up on you slowly.
 You may start off by being a social drinker or be the guy who comes home and unwinds with a glass of whiskey or a couple of beers.
 It numbs the senses; it lulls your frenetic mind.
 It becomes a problem when you find yourself needing that drink more than anything.
 A lot of people don’t think much about having a night cap or a couple of beers before bed but when you start needing it, that’s when you should think about finding another way to unwind.

 In heavy drinkers, alcohol causes the body to increase the production of hormones and brain chemicals that make you feel good like serotonin, dopamine, and epinephrine, when you stop drinking the body suddenly has to deal with abnormal levels of hormones and chemicals.
 You get sick because you’ve just forced your body to try and normalize itself or regulate the chemicals and hormone levels.
 While your brain tries to adapt to the change, your body gets sick and for a couple of days you vomit, have abnormal heart rhythms, get confused, become delirious and in worst cases, have seizures that may be lethal.
-This is what we know as withdrawal symptoms and they are brutal during the next 24 to 48 hours of 7 day alcohol detox.
+This is what we know as withdrawal symptoms and they are brutal during the next 24 to 48 hours of 7-day alcohol treatment.
 The severity of these symptoms depends on the history of abuse and the overall health.
-Therefore, it is crucial to be enrolled into a 7 day alcohol rehab program as soon as possible.
+Therefore, it is crucial to be enrolled into a 7-day alcohol rehabilitation program as soon as possible.

 You Only Get One Body – Get Clean & Sober